peo3/cgroup-utils/README.md

 ##cgutil pgrep

-This subcommand is alike `pgrep` command but it shows cgroups in addtion to PIDs.
+This command is alike `pgrep` command but it shows cgroups in addtion to PIDs.

 ###Example output